-The Bern Nino (boys) and Nina (girls) helmets are fun, sporty and with the purchase of a winter liner, can also be used for winter sports.
-Velcro adjust system isn't our favorite, but it works!
+The Nino and Nina helmets are fun, sporty, and with the purchase of a winter liner, can also be used for winter sports.

 Bern Nina vs. Nutcase and Disney Hardshell

 When compared to other leading skater-style helmets, the lower-profile of the Zip Mold is noticeably different.
 In addition to increased comfort, the slimmer profile allows the helmet straps to fit more snugly against the head, creating a better over-all fit as compared to other helmets.
 The Bern also comes with a flip-able sun visor to help shield eyes from the sun.

 Considering the Nina has fewer vents, an internal adjust system and offers more protection on the back of the head, it’s quite remarkable that it only weighs 0.5 oz. more than the Disney hardshell.

 Sticking to their all-weather tradition, the Nina/Nino was also designed to be used in the sun and snow.
 The helmet comes standard with a sun visor, but a liner without a visor and a fleece winter liner with built-in ear flaps can be purchased separately.
 Each liner comes with a velcro adjust to help customize the fit.
 While we appreciated the ability to adjust, one feature of the liners we would like to see improved is the ease at which the velcro adjust can slide up into the helmet when putting it on.
 As a result, when putting on the helmet, our testers found it necessary to hold the adjuster to prevent it from folding up.

 How to Properly Size and Fit a Helmet